 Students are only admitted for the Ph.D. program, but, once admitted, a Masters degree could be earned as specified here: https://www.phys.ufl.edu/wp/index.php/graduate/degrees/.
-The prerequisite for the physics graduate program is a four-year undergraduate degree in physics, or its equivalent, from an accredited institution in physics or a closely related field.
-Entering graduate students are expected to have a strong undergraduate foundation in general physics, classical mechanics, elementary quantum mechanics and modern physics, electromagnetism, and thermodynamics, in addition to mathematics through differential equations.
-Promising students who lack proper background in one or more of these areas will still be considered for admission.
-However they may expect to spend a portion of their first year taking transitional courses to complete their preparation for graduate study.
+The prerequisite for the physics graduate program is a four-year undergraduate degree from an accredited institution in physics or a closely related field.
+Entering graduate students are expected to have a strong undergraduate foundation in general physics, classical mechanics, elementary quantum mechanics and modern physics, electromagnetism, and thermodynamics, in addition to mathematics through differential equations and calculus.
+Promising students who lack proper background in one or more of these areas will still be considered for admission, but may expect to spend a portion of their first year taking transitional remedial courses.